arangodb/arangodb-spark-datasource/README.md

 Use `overwriteMode` write configuration parameter to specify the documents overwrite behavior (in case a document with the same `_key` already exists).

+## Limitations
+- Batch writes are not performed atomically, so in some cases (i.e. in case of `overWriteMode: conflict`) some documents in the batch may be written and some others may return an exception (i.e. due to conflicting key).

 ## Implemented filter pushdowns

 - `and`